 Having worked extensively on youth development projects across the country, he possesses impeccable organizational skills and has extensive experience in project planning, strategic marketing, project management, event coordination and technical production elements such as stage design and sound engineering.
 As choreographer, compere and artistic director, he was involved in a vast number of productions and has excellent public speaking skills.
 As a sought-after photographer specializing in contemporary wedding photography, model portfolios and fashionable family photography, Thornley developed an unparalleled eye for detail and creative composition.
 We are honoured to be able to peruse Thornley’s extensive background and experience in the management and development of our school, as well as in the delivery of the Kreativ Karate programme in our Cape Town pre-school curriculum.

 The proud and caring father of two young boys of his own, he is a strong role model who is committed to family values and the well-balanced development of our learners.

 Her philosophy in life is that you should never stop learning and enriching your life with new experiences.
 Rosina has a kind, dedicated and gentle nature that is evident in the way she approaches every child, parent and situation that she comes into contact with.
-Rosina is our vice-principal and teacher of our two Grade 1 learners this year.
+Rosina is the school’s principal and head educator in our Foundation Phase.
 She facilitates communication at our school and is involved in developing our preparatory curriculum.